Salvador Valera Parra: Beatification

 In 1954, when the Bishop of Cartagena began the first steps of the process of beatification, countless individuals gave testimony of his virtues and merits.

-Since 1989, the year in which the beatification process was reactivated, many steps have been taken this endeavor by the Association for the Beatification of Fr.
-Valera.

 His life has been the subject of several books, and a documentary in 2010.
 A novena in his honor was published in 2019.

 On 18 March 2021, Pope Francis declared Don Salvador Valera to be "Venerable" because he had lived the heroic virtues, was a model of a diocesan priest, and was a good and humble shepherd of his people.

-The beatification of Don Salvador Valera depends on a singular miracle attributed to his intercession.
+The beatification of Don Salvador Valera depended on a singular miracle attributed to his intercession.
 On the night of 14 January 2007 in the Memorial Hospital of Rhode Island, USA, a boy named Tyquan Hall was born via emergency C-section, pale and lifeless, with a slow and weak pulse.
 One hour after the neonatal recovery protocol was initiated, there were no signs of improvement, and the nurse could no longer find a pulse.
-The doctor who was treating him, Dr. Juan Sánchez-Esteban, was a native of Huércal Overa, and, out of desperation, asked for the intercession of his countryman with the prayer: "Father Valera, I have done everything possible; now it's your turn (Cura Valera, he hecho todo lo que ha sido posible, ahora te toca a ti)."
+The doctor who was treating him, Dr. Juan Sánchez-Esteban, was a native of Huércal-Overa, and, out of desperation, asked for the intercession of his countryman with the prayer: "Father Valera, I have done everything possible; now it's your turn (Cura Valera, he hecho todo lo que ha sido posible, ahora te toca a ti)."
 Dr. Sánchez was beginning to walk down the hall to notify the boy's parents of his death when the nurse reported that the child was recovering.
 Minutes after the doctor's prayer, the boy began to breathe again, and his heart began to beat normally.
 After this difficult episode, Tyquan should have been damaged developmentally in language and mobility due to cerebral palsy, but he remained without any such effects, learning to speak at 18 months and to walk at 2 years.

 The canonical process of investigation into this supposed miracle was conducted by the Roman Catholic Diocese of Providence in Rhode Island, USA from 8–19 September 2014.
 On 26 June 2015, the miracle's validity was declared on the diocesan level.
 After the investigation and study by the Dicastery for the Causes of Saints, the miracle positively passed the study of historians and theologians as well as a complex medical consultation.
 The Cardinals and Bishops of the Dicastery then presented the conclusions to Pope Leo XIV, who, on 20 June 2025, approved the miracle.

-The miracle's approval opened the door for his beatification, which is scheduled for 7 February 2026 in Huércal-Overa.
+Following the miracle's approval, his beatification ceremony, presided over by Cardinal Marcello Semeraro (representing Pope Leo XIV), took place on 7 February 2026 in Huércal-Overa.